Nvidia: 2011–2014

-2016–2018
+2016–2019

 On May 6, 2016, Nvidia unveiled the first GPUs of the GeForce 10 series, the GTX 1080 and 1070, based on the company's new Pascal microarchitecture.
 Nvidia claimed that both models outperformed its Maxwell-based Titan X model; the models incorporate GDDR5X and GDDR5 memory respectively, and use a 16 nm manufacturing process.
 The architecture also supports a new hardware feature known as simultaneous multi-projection (SMP), which is designed to improve the quality of multi-monitor and virtual reality (VR) rendering.
 Laptops that include these GPUs and are sufficiently thin – as of late 2017, under 0.8 inch – have been designated as meeting Nvidia's "Max-Q" design standard.

-In July 2016, Nvidia agreed to a settlement for a false advertising lawsuit regarding its GTX 970 model, as the models were unable to use all of their advertised 4 GB of VRAM due to limitations brought by the design of its hardware.
-In May 2017, Nvidia announced a partnership with Toyota which would use Nvidia's Drive PX-series artificial intelligence platform for its autonomous vehicles.
 In July 2017, Nvidia and Chinese search giant Baidu announced a far-reaching AI partnership that includes cloud computing, autonomous driving, consumer devices, and Baidu's open-source AI framework PaddlePaddle.
 Baidu unveiled that Nvidia's Drive PX 2 AI will be the foundation of its autonomous-vehicle platform.

-Nvidia officially released the Titan V on December 7, 2017.

-Nvidia officially released the Nvidia Quadro GV100 on March 27, 2018.
-Nvidia officially released the RTX 2080 GPUs on September 27, 2018.
+On December 7, 2017, Nvidia released the Titan V. On March 27, 2018, Nvidia released the Nvidia Quadro GV100.
+On September 27, 2018, Nvidia released the RTX 2080 GPUs.
 In 2018, Google announced that Nvidia's Tesla P4 graphic cards would be integrated into Google Cloud service's artificial intelligence.